 As HR professionals, conducting job interviews is our bread and butter.
 But being on the other side of the interview requires different skills and not everyone gets it right.
-HRM looks at how to avoid the pitfalls.
+HC looks at how to avoid the pitfalls.

 You know what you’re looking for in candidates, how you want them to respond to questions and behave during the interview process.